 This season has the warmest weather.
 It starts warming up in April, and by May, high temperatures may reach the high 80s and low 90s F (mid-30s C).
 March and April are typically dry, but humidity increases as the months progress, and by the end of May, the rainy season is getting started.
 Although the climate in Guadalajara can be hot, it is rarely uncomfortable and humidity levels are reasonable.
 Tourist crowds lessen in the springtime, although the week before and the week after Easter are a busy time for national tourism.

 What to pack: You’ll want to wear comfortable clothing for warm weather, such as short-sleeved blouses, T-shirts, pants, skirts, and dresses made of cotton or linen.
-Local people tend to dress rather conservatively in Guadalajara (as is the case in many of Mexico’s inland cities), so if you choose to wear shorts, it’s a good idea to make them Bermuda length.
+Local people tend to dress rather conservatively in Guadalajara (as is the case in most of Mexico’s inland cities), so if you choose to wear shorts, it’s a good idea to make them Bermuda length.
 Don’t forget to pack sunglasses, sunscreen, and a hat.
 You should also pack a waterproof jacket, especially if you’ll be visiting toward the end of the season.

 Summer in Guadalajara

 Contrary to what you might expect, the temperature decreases during the summer months, with average highs in the low to mid-80s F (30 C) and dipping down to the low 60s F (15 C) at night.
 This season sees the most precipitation, with an average of six to ten rainy days each month.
 Since the rain mainly falls in the afternoon and at night, it’s a good idea to go sightseeing early in the day.
 June has the longest days of the year in Guadalajara, with an average of 13.4 hours of daylight.
 June through August is the slowest season for tourism in Guadalajara, so travel and accommodations may cost less than usual.